 - Always, and I mean ALWAYS have a spare bag of clothes and shoes in the back of your car

 Finally, take deep meditative breaths if you are struck with misfortune and the steps above don't work.
-When you manage to pull your soiled, smelly and upset child from the car, just remember, it's not the end of the world - it just may feel like it.
+When you manage to pull your soiled, smelly and upset child from the car, just remember — it's not the end of the world.
+It just may feel like it.